• Skip to primary navigation

 Blueberry Crisp

-Smoked Blueberry Crisp
+Smoked Blueberry Crisp on a Charcoal Grill Recipe

 Do you like blueberry crisp?
 Try making this blueberry crisp in your Big Green Egg or Kamado Joe.
 The charcoal adds just a hint of smokiness.
 This blueberry crisp is easy to make.
-I finished mine in a wood fired oven for a few minutes.
+I finished mine in a wood-fired oven for a few minutes.

 4.50 from 2 votes